Children and adults are baptized as an important part of their Christian life.

 Who to Send It To

-When to Send
+When to Send a Thank You Note

-You should try to send the notes within one month of the baptism, but sooner is better.
+Send the notes within one month of the baptism, but sooner is better.

 Baptism Thank You Note Examples